MeteoSwiss/opendata/docs/c-climate-data/c8-c9-climate-scenarios.md

 :::info

-The [CH2025](https://www.meteoswiss.admin.ch/about-us/research-and-cooperation/projects/2023/climate-ch2025.html) data are available in November 2025.
+The *Climate* [CH2025](https://www.meteoswiss.admin.ch/about-us/research-and-cooperation/projects/2023/climate-ch2025.html) data are available on November 4th 2025.

-This is a draft that is being worked on until the official launch of the CH2025 climate scenarios on November 4th.

 :::

 :::warning

-Links in this documentation will only work after the launch of the CH2025 climate scenarios on November 4th.
+Links in this documentation will only work after the launch of the *Climate* CH2025 climate scenarios on November 4th.

 :::

-The localised Climate CH2025 datasets consist of 30-year daily time series for different [Global Warming Levels (GWL)](https://www.meteoswiss.admin.ch/weather/weather-and-climate-from-a-to-z/global-warming-level-gwl.html) (forthcoming) and the reference period 1991–2020 for several climate variables at individual Swiss stations (DAILY-LOCAL) and on a regular 1 km grid covering the area of Switzerland (DAILY-GRIDDED).
+The localised Climate CH2025 datasets consist of 30-year daily time series for different [Global Warming Levels (GWLs)](https://www.meteoswiss.admin.ch/weather/weather-and-climate-from-a-to-z/global-warming-level-gwl.html) (forthcoming) and the reference period 1991–2020 for several climate variables at individual Swiss stations (DAILY-LOCAL) and on a regular 1 km grid covering the area of Switzerland (DAILY-GRIDDED).
+All datasets were produced by bias-adjusting and downscaling regional climate model data, including data for the 1991-2020 reference period.
+They do not directly reflect observations.
 This data is primarily useful for research purposes or professional consulting.

 A detailed description of the localised Climate CH2025 datasets is available on the MeteoSwiss Website: [Climate CH2025 datasets](https://www.meteoswiss.admin.ch/climate/climate-change/swiss-climate-scenarios/reports-data-and-graphs-of-climate-change-scenarios/climate-ch2025-datasets.html) (forthcoming)